 The Namdroling Monastery, popularly referred to as ‘The Golden Temple’ is one of the largest Tibetan settlements in India.
 Located in Bylakuppe, about 5 kms from Kushalanagara in Kodagu district, The Golden Temple complex is home to about 16000 refugees and 600 monks .

-Golden Temple visiting time: Golden Temple is open for visitors from 9 AM till 6 PM.
+Golden Temple visiting time: The Temple is open for visitors from 9 AM till 6 PM.

-Places to visit near Abbey Falls: Abbey Falls (38 kms), Chiklihole Dam (19 kms), Talacauvery (78 kms), Kaveri Nisargadhama (7 kms), Dubare (20 kms) are some of the popular attractions to explore in Kodagu district, along with Golden Temple.
+Places to visit near Abbey Falls: Abbey Falls (38 kms), Chiklihole Dam (19 kms), Talakaveri (78 kms), Kaveri Nisargadhama (7 kms), Dubare (20 kms) are some of the popular attractions to explore in Kodagu district, along with Temple.

 How to reach Golden Temple: The Temple is 220 kms from Bengaluru and 172 kms from Mangaluru.
 Mysuru is the nearest airport, 101 kms away.
 Hasana junction, 80 kms away is the nearest railway station.
 Kushala Nagara has good bus service from Bengaluru and Mysuru.
 From Kushala Nagara, auto or taxi can be hired to visit the temple.